Difference Between Water Blasting and Soft Washing / Chemical House Washing

 How often should a house be washed?

 A house should be washed annually.
-Having it done regularly will ensure less pressure and less chem needs to be used to get the house sparkling clean again.
+Having it done regularly will ensure less pressure and less chemicals needs to be used to get the house sparkling clean again.
 Even when the house looks clean it will still be accumulating dust and organic matter that isn’t visible.
 Once this organic matter builds up it gives mould a place to grow and will quickly turn to more damaging types of mould like red mould and lichen.

 When is a house beyond a soft wash?